Senither/hypixel-discord-chat-bridge/README.md

 The prefix is the command prefixed used for all the commands in the bot on the Discord side, by default this is set it `!`.

 The messageMode can either be `bot` or `webhook`.
 This selects how the messages should be displayed when sent from Minecraft to Discord.
 If webhook mode is selected the bot requires the `Manage Webhooks` permission in the channel it's running in.
 The bot always requires the `Send Messages` and `View Channel` permissions in the channel you're using it in.

+The doOfficer flag enables / disables officer chat.
+Disabled by default.
+If enabled, a valid officer text channel must be given

+The officer field is the ID of the officer channel you want to link the bot with

 - [View Webhook example](https://i.imgur.com/tulcMVA.png)
 - [View Bot Mode example](https://i.imgur.com/L8XhcNn.png)